mitchtabian/HOWTO-django-channels-daphne/README.md

 # Creating systemd Socket and Service Files for Gunicorn
-We've tested to see if the application will run if we run the server manually, but this isn't how we want it to be running.
+We've tested to see if the application will run if we run the app manually, but this isn't how we want it to be running.
 We want the application to run in a service so it automatically starts/restarts when it needs to.
 Like when we restart the server or it goes down for some reason.

 One way you can do this is with gunicorn.
 Run this command you'll see that gunicorn can run the application:
 ```